chuaweien/python-wordle/README.md

 - Orange: Right letter in the wrong position
 - Red: Wrong letter

 After 6 wrong guesses, the correct word will be shown and the next game starts.

 To end the game, press `Ctl + C` in the terminal.

+## Limitations

+1. It does not prevent user from entering the same word of the previous guess

+2. The only way to exit the game is to press `Ctl + C` in the terminal

 ## References